dconstruct-tech/dash-sdk/docs/dash-nav/nav-guide.md

 <div id="section5_3"></div>
 #### 5.3 Localizing your robot

-Before we move on to the functionalities in the planning and ready tabs, we will need an initial pose estimate start the robot's localisation.

-The robot needs to localise to ensure that it knows its exact location in the point cloud map provided.
-This is a pre-requisite to run autonomy on the robot.
+Before delving into the features in the planning tab, it is essential to establish an initial pose estimate to initiate the robot's localisation.
+Localisation is a crucial step for the robot to accurately determine its position within the provided point cloud map.
+This process is a prerequisite for enabling autonomy on the robot.

 | Instructions |
 | ------- |
 | <div class="instructions-div"><div class="instruction-circle">1</div><p style="margin: 0; margin-left: 5px;">On the top of the right panel of the application, press the Localise button.</p></div><fonst size="3"><img src="img/localize-button.png" style="margin-top: 10px; width: 300px;"/><br><font size='2'>Ensure that you are on the ready tab.
 Here, you can also find your robot status and see information like the battery, localisation and stance.|
 | <div class="instructions-div"><div class="instruction-circle">2</div><p style="margin: 0; margin-left: 5px;">Localise the robot by matching the point cloud of the current lidar scan to the map.</p></div><font size="3"><font size="2"> Press on the point of the map where the robot is located and drag it to the direction it is facing.
 Then, use the directional arrows to adjust the robot's LiDAR's point cloud to fit the map.<img src="img/localize-demo.gif" style="margin-top: 10px;"> Alternatively, you can use the rotation button to adjust and improve your pose estimate. <img src="img/localize_rotation.gif" style="margin-top: 10px;"/>|

-After submitting the initial pose estimate, the robot will try to elucidate its current position on the map.
-At this point, the robot's position may "jump".
-Users are to ensure that after afew seconds, the robot remains at the correct position.
+Upon submitting the initial pose estimate, the robot will attempt to determine its current position on the map.
+During this process, there may be a momentary "jump" in the robot's position.
+Users are advised to wait for a few seconds to ensure that the robot stabilises and remains at the correct position.

-A good robot localisation example is shown below.
+Refer to the examples below for instances of successful robot localisation.
 <img src="img\localisation.png" style="margin-top: 10px;"/>
 The localisation of the robot is good when the robot's current LiDAR scan (white points) is aligned well to the map, meaning it has a good initial pose estimate.
 The localisation on the other two examples are bad as the LiDAR scan does not line up with the map, and the robot is in the wrong position.